top of page

 Epic Keyboard Shortcuts

 For the inaugural EMR article, I’m kicking off with something small: Epic keyboard shortcuts.
 These are pretty basic and easy to use, but take some dedicated repetition to shorten your screen time.
 Most of the shortcuts used in word processing and other software tools work the same for Epic, like Ctrl + C to copy or Ctrl + Z to undo your most recent change.
-Here are three Epic-specific shortcuts that have saved me a few clicks:
+Here are three Epic-specific keyboard shortcuts that have saved me a few clicks:

 Go to Orders: Ctrl + O